First meeting – March 11, 2016

-- Achieving 2016 target, i.e. mapping all oil palm smallholder farmers in Seruyan Districts and empowering smallholders in three pilot villages to achieve ISPO/RSPO certification.
+- Achieving 2016 target (mapping all oil palm smallholder farmers in Seruyan Districts and empowering smallholders in three pilot villages to achieve ISPO/RSPO certification).

-- Large Commercial Plantations (PBS) and Palm Oil Mills (PKS) in Seruyan District to support the mapping program and smallholder empowerment.
-PBS and PKS will coordinate with the Forestry and Plantation Agency of Seruyan District along with INOBU for implementing smallholder mapping.
+- Large Commercial Plantations (PBS) and Palm Oil Mills (PKS) in Seruyan District will support the mapping program and smallholder empowerment.
+PBS and PKS will coordinate with the Forestry and Plantation Agency of Seruyan District along with INOBU to implement smallholder mapping.

-- INOBU to help the Forestry and Plantation Agency of Seruyan District in following up the assessment of high conservation value and high carbon value areas in the district, including preparing the Terms of Reference (TOR).
+- INOBU will help the Forestry and Plantation Agency of Seruyan District to following up the assessment of high conservation value (HCV) and high carbon value areas in the district, including preparing the Terms of Reference (TOR).